andresreibel/srtGenerator/README.md

 ## Important Notes

-- **Always specify the source language** for best results
+- **Language detection is automatic** - no need to specify the source language
-- **For mixed language content, specify the primary/dominant language** to avoid inconsistent transcription
-- The default source and target language is English if not specified
+- The tool will always translate to the specified target language
 - The maximum audio file size supported by OpenAI's API is 25 MB (handled automatically)
 - The quality of transcription depends on the audio quality and the Whisper model's capabilities